powergun/hsDataMunging/jsonmunging/README.md

 they are; see `hsSrcMing/vsws` for a tool to sort the visual studio code workspace file (without touching the whole workspace-setting sub section)

+NOTE: (I was stuck on this for a while) the type of the un-parsed sub section must be `Value` (`Object` is the value ctor not the data type!!)